-The descriptive analysis of respondents' profile revealed that majority of participants were men at 72.8%, and majority of them (53.4%) was between 25 and 30 years old.
-In addition, a huge number of respondents were single (88.6%) and also it was highlighted that a great number of them had low education attainment (52.4%).
-Moreover, the findings proved that a great number of youths (57.36%) had no previous experience when they joined self-employment and their businesses were recognized by the government which ensure that they were working formally (79.9%).
+In this comprehensive study exploring the dynamics of youth self-employment, the descriptive analysis of respondents' profiles revealed that the majority of participants were men (72.8%), and the majority of them (53.4%) were between 25 and 30 years old.
+In addition, a huge number of respondents were single (88.6%), and it was highlighted that a great number of them had low educational attainment (52.4%).
+Moreover, the findings proved that a great number of youths (57.36%) had no previous experience when they joined self-employment, and their businesses were recognized by the government, which ensured that they were working formally (79.9%).

-Addressing the first research question, the researcher examined age, education, unemployment, prior experience, and skills as demographic factors influencing self-employment.
+Addressing the first research question, the researcher examined age, education, prior experience, and skills as demographic factors influencing self-employment.
 Descriptive findings indicated that age (51.4%), education (55.8%) and skills (70.3%) significantly influenced the decision to become self-employed of participants.
-Multiple Linear Regression demonstrated that age (β =0.288, p<0.001), unemployment (β =0.007, p<0.05), education attainment (β =0.009, p<0.05) and skills (β =0.009, p<0.05) positively and significantly influenced on youth self-employment while prior experience (β =0.001, p>0.711) was not statistically significant.
+Multiple linear regression demonstrated that age (β =0.288, p<0.001), education attainment (β = 0.007, p < 0.05) and skills (β = 0.009, p <0.05) positively and significantly influenced youth self-employment, while prior experience (β = 0.001, p > 0.05) was not statistically significant.

 For the second research question concerning socio-economic factors, the descriptive analysis revealed that 77% of young individuals lacked adequate financial resources for starting businesses, and 53.4% acknowledged the significant role of social networks in their entrepreneurial journey.
 Furthermore, 56.9% of participants reported not engaging in the same business as their family members.
-Multiple Linear Regression indicated that financial resource access (β =0.044, p<0.05) and social network (β =0.238, p<0.001) positively and significantly correlated with self-employment, while family background (β =-0.103, p<0.001) exhibited a negative yet significant influence.
+Multiple linear regression indicated that financial resource access (β =0.044, p<0.05) and social network (β =0.238, p<0.001) positively and significantly correlated with self-employment, while family background (β =-0.103, p<0.001) exhibited a negative yet significant influence.

 Finally, the third research question explored psychological factors, including the need for achievement, entrepreneurial intention, and risk aversion.
 Descriptive findings highlighted that economic achievement (45%) and self-demonstration (56.8%) were motivating factors for self-employment.
-However, a majority displayed lower entrepreneurial intention (67.5%) and low risk aversion (65.9%).
-PLS Structural Equation Model revealed that the need for achievement (β =0.897, t=59.832, p<0.001) and entrepreneurial intention (β =0.048, t=2.201, p<0.05) positively correlated with self-employment, while risk aversion (β =0.055, t=1.828, p>0.05) were not statistically significant.
+However, a majority displayed lower entrepreneurial intention (67.5%) and high-risk aversion (65.9%).
+The PLS Structural Equation Model revealed that the need for achievement (β =0.897, t=59.832, p<0.001) and entrepreneurial intention (β =0.048, t=2.201, p<0.05) positively correlated with self-employment, while risk aversion (β =0.055, t=1.828, p>0.05) were not statistically significant.